An active, playful cat, the Somali is very social and enjoys interacting with people and other cats.

 Somalis are active enough generally to keep their weight under control if given enough space to jump and climb.

 The Somali is a medium-sized cat with a long body and nicely developed muscles.

-The Somali is moderate looking in all aspects with smooth planes on its head.
-It has a gentle dip in the triangular head.
-Its rather large ears sit tilted forward giving the cat an alert, aware look as if it is always paying attention to everything.
+The Somali is moderate looking in all aspects with smooth planes on her head.
+She has a gentle dip in the triangular head.
+Her rather large ears sit tilted forward giving her an alert, aware look as if she is always paying attention to everything.
 The eyes, which look large in the face, show the alertness and intelligence inherent in the breed.

-They will play with their own toys for hours, but also enjoy a good period of time of interactive play with their guardians.
+They will play with their own toys for hours, but also enjoy a good period of time of interactive play with their parents.
 Somalis will talk in their soft, quiet voice.

-The Somali is loving and affectionate and loves to spend time with his guardian.
+The Somali is loving and affectionate and loves to spend time with her parent.
 While the Somali is a long haired cat, the coat is easy to care for since it is not woolly.
 A daily brushing as part of play time will keep the Somali's coat soft and silky.
-The cat will reward his groomer with a loving purr.
+She will reward her groomer with a loving purr.

 Somalis are active cats and generally will keep their weight under control with compensating exercise.
 They should have some high perches and cat trees available so they can jump and climb.

 The Somali is essentially the longhaired version of the Abyssinian.
 The Abyssinian was developed in Great Britain from a cat brought into that country by Lord Robert Napier, following a military expedition to Abyssinia.
 The cat Lord Napier brought to Britain was named Zulu, and he was the foundation of the beautiful breed known today as the Abyssinian, as well as the Somali breed.